Afinitor; Afinitor Disperz; Zortress

 - Mix with water as you have been told before drinking.

-- Drink right after mixing.
+- Have your child drink right after mixing.
 Throw away any part not used after 1 hour.

 All other products: